 Autism advocacy is not just reserved for giving autism talks and taking part in autism awareness events.
 Autism Advocacy is standing up to the bullies we meet in the real world, including those parents who claim to be fighting for us but are treating us like trash.

 In school, people bullied us by calling us nicknames, physically attacking our bodies and socially isolating us.
-In adult life, those bullies usually become much smarter and subtle – they will bully us without we even realizing that we are being bullied.
+In adult life, those bullies usually become much smarter and subtle – they will bully us without us even realising that we are being bullied.
 For instance, they may treat us like a child and wave their fingers to force us to make eye contact, while claiming to be helping us to improve our social skills.

 If we do not stand up for ourselves, no one else is going to stand up for us.
-So we have to learn to recognize and respond gently but firmly to the bullying that we encounter in real life.
+So we have to learn to recognise and respond gently but firmly to the bullying that we encounter in real life.